- Our Work

 Location: Westminster, London

-Reform is recruiting two Research Assistants to join its small and passionate team for six months on a full-time basis.
-The successful candidate will help produce independent, challenging and authoritative research, and will assist in supporting Reform’s communications and events.
-They will be a dynamic and motivated individual with a track record of strong research and communication skills, and a commitment to our core principles.
+Reform is recruiting for two Research Assistants to join its small and passionate team for six months on a full-time basis.
+The successful candidates will help produce independent, challenging and authoritative research, and will assist in supporting Reform’s communications and events.
+They will be dynamic and motivated individuals with track records of strong research and communication skills, and committed to our core principles.

-Reform is at the heart of Whitehall and Westminster’s efforts to transform the UK’s public services for the better, in the interests of all citizens and within sustainable government budgets.
-It is the third largest think tank of its kind and the largest with a specific focus on public service reform and productivity.
-Its core research areas are health, welfare, criminal justice and education, as well as cross-cutting issues such as workforce capability, competition and choice, and efficiency.
-Alongside the research, Reform runs around 80 high impact policy events a year, attended by Ministers and Shadow Ministers, other Parliamentarians, senior officials, academics and business leaders.
+For 15 years Reform has been the leading think tank at the heart of Whitehall and Westminster’s efforts to transform public services for the better, in the interests of all citizens and within sustainable government budgets.
+Its core research areas are health, education, welfare, and criminal justice, as well as cross-cutting issues such as workforce capability, digital transformation, competition and choice, and efficiency.
+Alongside its research, Reform runs around 80 policy events a year, attended by ministers and shadow ministers, other parliamentarians, senior officials, public service leaders, academics and business leaders.

-The Research Assistants will work closely with the research team to support Reform’s research programme, including drafting literature reviews and contributing to sections of reports where necessary.
+The Research Assistants will work closely with the research team to support Reform’s research programme, including drafting literature reviews and contributing to sections of reports.
 They will also support Reform’s regular contributions to the policy debate by researching ad hoc policy issues.
-They will work closely with the operations team to support events, maintain and update Reform’s contact database, and participate in regular team meetings.
+They will support events, update Reform’s contact database, and participate in regular team meetings.
 They will contribute to Reform’s online output by writing blog posts and assisting with the weekly newsletter in collaboration with the research team.

-Interviews will be held on Thursday 12 and Friday 13 January and applicants are asked to be available on these dates.
-Applicants must be available to work six months starting in mid-February.
+Interviews will be held on Thursday 6 July and applicants are asked to be available on this date.
+Applicants must have the right to work in the UK, and be available to work for six months starting from 9am Monday 10 July, subject to negotiation.

 Former Research Assistants at Reform have gone on to pursue a range of careers, including gaining positions in government departments, non-government agencies, consultancies, charities, businesses and politics.
 Please see below testimonials from recent cohorts.